 How to Build a Library in Minecraft

-In this article we will show you how to build a stand alone library for your village and give you ideas for some designs that you can utilize in your other builds, whether smaller or bigger.
+I’ll show you a library that I built in Minecraft myself and I’ll give you ideas for some designs that you can utilize in your other bigger more creative builds.

 Library Building Tips